gnietof/Quantum/cheatsheet.md

 <h1>Work in Progress</h1>

 ## Barriers
-The valid ways to create barrier are (supposing we have a three qbit circuit):
+The valid ways to create barrier are (considering we have a three qbit circuit):
 -	qc.barrier(): barrier for all qbits
 -	qc.barrier(0,1) / qc.barrier([0,1]): barrier in q0 and q1
 -	qc.barrier(0,2) / qc.barrier([0,2]): barrier in q0 and q2